 - Try restarting your phone as well.

 Bring the controller closer to your phone and eliminate potential interference, such as other mobile phones or other Bluetooth devices.

 By updating your controller, you install the latest controller improvements.
+This way, you can be sure if it’s a software problem or a hardware one.
 To update your controller, follow these steps:

 - Launch the Xbox Accessories app.

 - Connect your Xbox One S controller to your PC by using a USB cable or the Xbox Wireless Adapter for Windows.

 - You’ll see the message Update Required if an update is available.
 Simply install the update.

 Solution 4 – Reset your phone’s network settings